apuunDTU/ECHO-Lab---test4/README.md

    ```

-## ✅ Final Checklist for uploading projects:

- - Create a new project file in the Projects/ folder?
- - Use a clear and simple filename (like my-new-project.js)?
- - Fill in all the fields in the noteData object (title, date, image, etc.)?
- - Upload your image to the Assets/ folder?
- - Use the correct path to the image in your project file (Assets/your-image.png)?
- - Add your project name (without .js) to the project-list.json file?

-If you have any problems try asking Johan, Sarah or Ainoa.
+---

-## Website Structure - here you can see how the github folders have been organised.
+# Website Structure - here you can see how the github folders have been organised.

 ```
 Echo Lab Website/
 ├── Assets/                  # Static assets (images, logos)